Dire Dawa: Foundation (1902–1936)

 For financial and diplomatic reasons the railway was not continued until 1909 and the final inauguration of the whole line from Djibouti to Addis Ababa-again delayed by the revolution of 1916-only took place on 7 June 1917.
 During all this time, Dire Dawa was practically the town profited much and became a "boom city", attracting most of the trade which formerly passed through Harar.
 By 1902 the Ethiopian government, anticipating the future economic importance of Dire Dawa, had already transferred the customs station for trade with the Red Sea from Gildessa to Dire Dawa.

 Dire Dawa developed into two settlements separated by the Dechatu River, which was dry for most of the year and became a torrent only when it rained.
 The north-western part of the town was planned and constructed very regularly, mostly by the engineers of the railway company.
 At first, this part of the town mostly housed the employees of the railway company, but it later attracted, besides the French, also Greeks, Armenians, other Europeans and Arabs, who opened shops and hotels and founded some industry as well.
 In 1909 the French Capuchin Mission settled in Dire Dawa.
 At that time Dire Dawa looked like a French town.
-The other part of the town, southeast of the river, concentrated around the market and was inhabited mainly by Ethiopian, Somali and a few Arab traders.
+The other part of the town, southeast of the river, concentrated around the market and was inhabited mainly by Somali and a few Arab traders.

 In September 1916 the fleeing troops of Lij Iyasu took hold of the town.
 Though Lij Iyasu's governor there, the Syrian Hasib al-Idlibi, assured their security, 400 Europeans left the town and the rail traffic had to be suspended.
 After the battle of Maeso, the governmental troops from Addis Ababa re-established a regular administration.